xin-huang/sai/docs/index.md

 # SAI

 `sai` is a Python package for **S**tatistics for **A**daptive **I**ntrogression.
 It detects candidate regions of adaptive introgression from population genomic datasets.
-Currently, it supports the calculation of the number of uniquely shared sites (U statistic) and the quantile statistic (Q statistic) proposed by [Racimo et al. (2017)](https://doi.org/10.1093/molbev/msw216). `sai` does not require phased data, and supports an arbitrary number of source/donor populations (i.e., populations assumed to provide introgressed material) and arbitrary ploidy.
+Currently, it supports the calculation of the number of uniquely shared sites (U statistic) and the quantile of the derived allele frequencies in such sites (Q statistic) proposed by [Racimo et al. (2017)](https://doi.org/10.1093/molbev/msw216). `sai` does not require phased data, and supports an arbitrary number of source/donor populations (i.e., populations assumed to provide introgressed material) and arbitrary ploidy.

 ## Requirements